 Think sand and sea.
 Pale watery shades of blue pair well with light greens and neutral sand shades for a beach house feel.
 Deep navy blue and white are another classic coastal colour combination.
 More adventurous combos are blue and orange, blue and green, blue and pink, blue and coral, blue and red.
 For those who adore the colour, blue can also be layered in various hues for a striking monochromatic look.

 If you are new to the colour and you want to test the waters with some accessories, we’ve found the perfect pieces to add a pop of blue to your home decor.

 This dinner set was inspired by the majestic hues of the Tuscan sea.
 Brighten up your dinner table or even use it outdoors if you are lucky enough to get the weather.
 It works beautifully with a coastal theme.
-Try combining it with a linen tablecloth, classic silverware and rustic table accessories for a classic French look.
+Try combining it with a luxury linen tablecloth, classic silverware and rustic table accessories for a classic French look.
 See AllÓRA Featured in Homes and Gardens Magazine to recreate the look.
 Find it on our website here.

 We love this large ink blue and white ottoman from Swoon Editions that would fit into most styles such as coastal, Bohemian, Eclectic, classic and French Country.
 As it just has a hint of blue, it’s not too overpowering so good for those who are new to exploring colour.
 It’s called Benny and you can buy it here.

 Adding a coloured rug can transform a room in seconds.
 This handwoven tasselled heathered wool shag rug from West Elm comes in a range of sizes to suit your room.
 Take a look on their website.

 Get the Look

 We’ve sourced some of our favourite design inspiration to get your creative juices flowing!